Non-Hermitian dynamics of a two-spin system with PT symmetry

 \subsection{Amplitude and frequency}

 We proceed to study solutions of the nonlinear system \eqref{eq:twoSpins_Omega}.
 We start by assuming solutions of the form \eqref{eq:eigenstates} that is, perfect oscillations where the two spins differ by a phase.
-Substituting in the equations, we obtain
+Substituting in Eqs.~\eqref{eq:twoSpins_Omega}, we obtain

 The two equations are identical if condition \eqref{eq:conditionTheta} holds, and they reduce to